Adam B. Rome PARTNER

 Representing partners in partnership disputes, including, breaches of fiduciary duty, conversion and dissolution of partnership.

 Adam is a founding partner of Greiman, Rome & Griesmeyer.
 Prior to starting the firm, Adam gained significant experience at Dykema Gossett and Levenfeld Pearlstein, where he represented businesses in federal and state courts in numerous contract, tort and non-competition agreement cases.

-In addition to being named a Super Lawyer from 2011-2016, in 2016 Adam was named to the inaugural class of Emerging Lawyers by the Law Bulletin Publishing Company.
+In addition to being named a Super Lawyer from 2011-2024, Adam was named to the inaugural class of Emerging Lawyers by the Law Bulletin Publishing Company.
 Those appointed as an Emerging Lawyer account for less than 2 percent of a state's registered attorneys.
 The Emerging Lawyers were selected by peers through an extensive statewide survey sent to every lawyer registered in the state of Illinois.
 The survey asked: "If you couldn't take a case in your area of law, to whom would you refer a family member or friend?"
 Lawyers could not nominate themselves or any lawyers at their own firm.
 Thus, it is an extreme honor to be appointed to such a prestigious list.

 American Bankruptcy Institute

 Chicago Bar Association

 Turnaround Management Association

 Chicago-Kent College of Law Illinois Institute of Technology, J.D.